- About Us

 The Symposium includes plenary and contributed papers.
 It is also the time when we acknowledge an exemplary colleague with the Canadian Award for Telecommunications Research (CATR).
 This is a career award that is traditionally presented at the QBSC banquet.
 The winner is chosen by their senior and prominent peers for the contributions made to the field of telecommunications.
 The competition for this award is and has been fierce.

-The duration of the symposium will be four days in total.
+The duration of the symposium will be three days in total.
 On Sunday, June 1, there will be two tutorials held (new additions); one in the morning and one in the afternoon with breaks and lunch.
 Registration and a reception will be held in the evening.
 The technical program will be held Monday andTuesday with keynote speakers on Monday and Tuesday.
 Two-hour lunches are planned to allow for collaboration and networking.
 The banquet will be a 1000-Island dinner/dance cruise aboard the Island Star with live music on Tuesday evening.
 The 2014 Canadian Award in Telecommunications Research and paper awards will be presented during the cruise.

 QBSC 2014 is initiating a number of new features.
 To increase interest and participation by students, student travel grants, student paper competitions, and tutorials are planned.
 The plenary speakers and the tutorial presenters will be of the highest international caliber: engaging, visionary, and highly effective presenters are considered.